 Students study the Foundation Curriculum before advancing into courses such as Legal Skills and Values, Professional Responsibility, and Litigation and Alternative Dispute Resolution.

-Finding the cheapest law school can take a long time so we did the work so that you do not have to do it yourself.
+Finding the most affordable law school can take a long time so we did the work so that you do not have to do it yourself.
 We first researched law schools from around the country.
-Next, we narrowed the list by considering the cheapest law schools and ranking them by tuition, and by acceptance rate.
+Next, we narrowed the list by considering the most affordable law schools and ranking them by tuition, and by acceptance rate.
 When there was a tie, the school with the lower tuition rate was awarded the higher ranking.

 It is important to understand that the cost of tuition does not include the cost of fees, supplies, parking, housing or other expenses.